markcoelho/aromashooter3_vr_test/README.md

   ```
   Self-signed certificate generated successfully.
   ```
-  This certificate is essential for running the web program in HTTPS, as the Meta Quest 2 only supports HTTPS pages.
+  This certificate is essential for running the web program in HTTPS, as for example the Meta Quest 2 only supports HTTPS pages.
 - Show the following message:
   ```
   HTTPS Server running at https://x.x.x.x:3006/
   ```
-  Replace `x.x.x.x` with your server’s local IP address.
+   `x.x.x.x` should be the IP of your machine on your wifi network.
+You can confirm this by running ipconfig.

 ### Accessing the Webpage on the Meta Quest 2
 - Make sure the Meta Quest 2 is connected to the same network as the server.